AlloSphere-Research-Group/Gamma/README.md

 2.1 Building a Library
 ----------------------------------------

-### Make (Linux, OS X)

-In most cases, simply running
+Gamma uses Cmake to build.
+You should be able to build Gamma by running

+	cmake .
 	make

-will build the library with automatically detected platform settings.
-See Makefile.config for other build options.
+will build the library and the examples with automatically detected platform settings.
+You will need to install dependencies detailed in section 2.3 below.

-There are several other rules within Makefile.
-These are:

-	make			- builds static library
-	make install		- installs library into DESTDIR make clean		- removes binaries from build folder make examples/y/x.cpp	- builds and runs example source file y/x.cpp make test		- performs unit tests

-The rule that builds examples will automatically run the executable by default.
-To turn this off, pass AUTORUN=0 to make.
-The examples rule follows standard Unix conventions so that, for instance, all the examples can be built and run by typing the command

-	make examples/*/*.cpp

-Binaries are located in the directory ./build/.
-On OSX, the Gamma library will be linked to the pre-compiled dependent libraries in external/lib_osx.
-On Linux, use apt-get to install the necessary dependent libraries (see 2.3 below).

-### Xcode (OS X)

-1. Open project/xcode/gamma.xcodeproj
-2. Build the target 'libgamma{.a, .dylib}'.
-The library will be in project build folder.
+On OS X an Xcode project can be produced by running Cmake like this:

+	cmake -G Xcode .

+(You may need to delete old CMakeCache.txt and the CMakeFiles directory manually)

+Binaries are located in the directory ./build .

 2.2 Compiling Direct From Source
 ----------------------------------------